mana1hayan/SDAIA/README.md

 - Naive Bayes model have been used to classify the text reviews.
 The precision, recall, and F1 score were selected to evaluate our model due to imbalanced dataset as shown in the below picture:
  ![Picture1](https://user-images.githubusercontent.com/93191265/141857467-52cc1496-e02d-4ba6-b98c-57e20b82f639.png)

+## Tools
+- Pandas for loading data and applying functions
+- Scikit-learn for modelling
+- NLTK for natural language processing
+- re, string for cleanning data
+- Matplotlib, Seaborn for visualizing data